nmwsharp/RNA-Surface-Segmentation-Dataset/README.md

 ### Papers using this dataset
-(create a pull request to add yours!)
+(create a pull request to add more!)
 - ["Effective Rotation-invariant Point CNN with Spherical Harmonics Kernels"](https://arxiv.org/abs/1906.11555) by Poulenard et al., 3DV 2019
 - ["DiffusionNet: Discretization Agnostic Learning on Surfaces"](https://arxiv.org/abs/2012.00888) by Sharp et al., ACM ToG 2021